How to Make Your Own Outdoor Cushions

 You should already have the correct height of your cushion foam, so you’ll need to measure the length and width of the foam to ensure it matches your cushion measurements.
 Make sure you use a ruler and a marker to mark exactly where you need to cut and get straight lines.

-Step 6: Flip Cushion Cover Right-Side Out, Add the Filling
+Step 6: Flip Cushion Cover Right-Side Out and Add the Filling